Generative-Labs/Documentation/docs/Ethos-SDK/Dart-SDK/Chat/quick_start.md

 ## What we can learn from this tutorial

-- how to integrate the Web3MQ Flutter SDK into your own projects
+- how to integrate the Ethos Flutter SDK into your own projects
-- how to initialize the Web3MQ client and configure it
+- how to initialize the Ethos client and configure it
 - how to create & join a group
 - how to send & receive messages specifically in a group